KristinaEngland/design-system/components/skip-link.md

 ## Accessibility and Usability
 - The skip to main link should always be reachable on the first tab into the page and should visibily appear for sighted users.
 - You must have both a banner landmark and a main landmark.
 - Add the skip to main content link to the banner landmark with an anchor to the main landmark.
-- Assign the main landmark an ID of "main" for the anchor to work.
+You must assign the main landmark an ID of "main" for the anchor to work.

 ## HTML and CSS